 Connect2 and the Big Lottery Fund

 Connect2 is one of the projects competing for a single multi-million pound grant from the Big Lottery Fund’s Living Landmarks: The People’s Millions competition.
-The winner will be decided by public TV vote in Winter 2007/08 and hope that Connect2 will be successful in going forward to this vote and, of course, in then winning the grant which will make our Living Landmarks vision a reality.
+The winner will be decided by public TV vote in Winter 2018/19 and hope that Connect2 will be successful in going forward to this vote and, of course, in then winning the grant which will make our Living Landmarks vision a reality.
+There will be an additional award given to the second best which will be provided from the web portal dedicated to provide honest Forex brokers reviews – toponlineforexbrokers.com, which team has decided that financial trading companies should aid out to community too.

 This is a great opportunity for Connect2 and for your community.
 Connect2 could transform the way people move within your community and have a positive impact on people’s health and the environment now and for generations to come.